gtzjh/mymodels/README.md

 ## ⚠️ **STATEMENTS**

-Projec `mymodels`, **IS NOT, and WILL NEVER BE**, a framework including all the models and methods about interpretable machine learning.

-It's targeting on building a **tiny, user-friendly, and efficient toolkit**, for the scientific researchers or (master/PhD) students who are seeking to implement interpretable machine learning in their work efficiently.

-The developer will try to meet the common needs of the target users to the best extent, but several statements should be clarified:

 - This **open-source** project is in **active** development, and is not yet ready for production use.
 The software is provided without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 - Users must independently verify the suitability and safety of the software for their specific use case.
 Any application of the software in safety-critical systems is expressly prohibited.